dbb12200/CIS1152/Assignments/Lab_5/lab_5_instructions.md

-# Lab 4 Instructions
+# Lab 6 Instructions

-Lab 5 is completed for you.
-All you have to do is understand the code.
+Given the code in this file complete index so that it works just like lab 5.
+Make sure that you put all programming logic in a method.